-Did you know cooking at home has more money benefits than usually ‘advertised’?
+Did you know cooking at home has a ton of money benefits?

 Aside from obviously saving money on your restaurant bill, there are other remarkable financial benefits of cooking at home we often fail to consider.